-Mortgage rates can be so tedious, just read about the rate debate.
-We can forget that at the end of the day, once the terms have been decided, a mortgage is a contract.
+Mortgage rates can be so tedious; just read about the rate debate.
+We can forget that once the terms have been decided, a mortgage is a contract at the end of the day.

-You might be surprised to find out that 6 out of 10 mortgages in Canada are broken within 3 years.
+You might be surprised that Canada's 6 out of 10 mortgages are broken within three years.
 There are typically nine common reasons that this happens:

 Typically, the penalty for breaking a mortgage is calculated in one of two ways.
 Lenders generally use either an Interest Rate Differential calculation or the sum of 3 months’ interest to determine the penalty.

 You will typically be assessed the greater of the two penalties unless your contract states otherwise.

 In Canada, there is no one-size-fits-all rule for calculating the Interest Rate Differential (IRD), and it can vary significantly from lender to lender.